gregorwolf/SAP-NPM-API-collection/apis/hana-performance-tools/README.md

 ## How To Install

-Until we release this software via [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode) this year, you need to install the extension file manually.

 1. Install [Visual Studio Code](https://code.visualstudio.com) if not installed already (>= 1.53.0 is required because the extension is relying on the APIs from that version).
 1. Open VSCode and click Extensions tab (puzzle icon) from the left side menu bar
 1. Search for 'SAP HANA SQL Analyzer' and install Visual Studio Code Extension file (vsc-extension-sa-<ver>.vsix) of this new SQL Analyzer from [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=SAPSE.vsc-extension-sa).